-This Privacy Notice (“Notice”) describes how Northridge collects and uses your Personal Data in accordance with the EU General Data Protection Regulation (“GDPR”).
+This Privacy Notice (“Notice”) describes how Northridge collects and uses your Personal Data in accordance with the UK General Data Protection Regulation (“GDPR”).
 It tells you what Personal Data Northridge collects, why we need it, how we use it and what protections are in place to keep it secure.

 “Northridge” “we” “us” and “our” mean Northridge Law LLP.

 “Northridge Personnel” means Northridge’s prospective, present and past partners, employees, consultants and agency staff, and people connected to such persons.

 “Personal Data” means information about individuals (including you), and from which such individuals could be identified.

 “You” means individuals whose Personal Data we process including, but not limited to Northridge clients, Northridge client personnel, counter-parties, counter-party personnel, other solicitors/advisors, witnesses, suppliers, supplier personnel, job applicants and individuals to whom we market.
 “You” does not include Northridge Personnel.

 Northridge is the Data Controller in relation to your Personal Data and is committed to protecting the privacy rights of individuals, including your rights.